sony/nmos-cpp/Documents/Authorization.md

 Clients must be registered to the Authorization Server before using the _OAuth 2.0_ protocol.
 In the event of successful registration, the Authorization Server will return the `client_id` for a public client and `client_id` and `client_secret` for a confidential client.

-However, it is important that a public client which is using the Authorization Code flow register one or more redirect URLs for security purposes.
+However, it is important that a public client which is using the Authorization Code grant register one or more redirect URLs for security purposes.
 These allow the Authorization Server to ensure any authorization request is genuine and only valid redirect URLs are used for returning authorization codes.
-While using Client Credentials flow, _Private Key JWT_ can be used in client authentication for extra security.
+While using Client Credentials grant, _Private Key JWT_ can be used in client authentication for extra security.

 See the client registration sequence diagram below on how a Node is registered to the Authorization Server.